NDCMS/lobster/README.md

    This will start a lobster instance in the background.
 Check the logfile printed on the terminal for info while running.

-   To stop lobster, you will need to find its PID and kill it manually.
-   Also check that there is no stale lock file, i.e., `<workdir>/lobster.pid.lock`, which will keep lobster from running with more than one instance at any time.

 5. Starting workers --- see below.

 6. Stopping lobster